mrjones2014/legendary.nvim/README.md

 - Help execute commands that take arguments by prefilling the command line instead of executing immediately
 - Search built-in keymaps and commands along with your user-defined keymaps and commands (may be disabled in config).
 Notice some missing?
 Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/89) or submit a PR!
 - A `legendary.helpers` module to help create lazily-evaluated keymaps and commands.
 Have an idea for a new helper?
 Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/90) or submit a PR!
+- A plugin system to automatically add keymaps and commands from other plugins to `legendary.nvim`, see [plugins](#plugins)

 ## Prerequisites